-During the Rally step of a unit's activation, it may roll one additional die if it has LOS to and is at range 1-2 of a graffiti token placed by a friendly miniature.
-It must roll one fewer die, to a minimum of 1, if it has LOS and is at range 1-2 of a graffiti token placed by an enemy miniature.
+During the Rally step of a unit's activation, it may roll one additional die if it has LOS to and is at 3 of a graffiti token placed by a friendly miniature.
+It must roll one fewer die, to a minimum of 1, if it has LOS and is at 3 of a graffiti token placed by an enemy miniature.